A very common discussion in the computer audio production industry is audio interface vs DAC.

 MIDI ports allow users to send MIDI information (a simple language that enables pieces of music-oriented hardware to communicate with each other) into and out of a computer.

 Most times, users prefer the USB interface because it provides the best benefits to many professional users.
 All other ports provide unique functions too.

 Why Use DACs (Digital To Audio Converters)

-Portable DACs can be as small as a thumb drive and are small, affordable solutions for audio improvement, and it can be a USB and battery powered portable DAC.
+Portable DACs can be as small as a thumb drive and are small, affordable solutions for audio improvement, and they can be a USB and battery-powered portable DAC.

 USB DACs will connect to your computer or tablet with a USB Type-A connection.
 These DACs are usually convenient to pack in your bag or with your headphones in any scenario and provide a substantial upgrade in the audio output of your device.
 Also, USB DAC can be used to connect a computer to an amplifier.

 DAC Uses: Digital to Analog Converters can also be larger, heftier units that are suitable for desktop and home system applications.